 With the Lifeline medical alert service you get fast, easy access to a trained Response Associate to request the help you want - 24 hours a day, 365 days a year.

-Lifeline may not be able to prevent falls but if you do fall, AutoAlert can help by detecting the fall and quickly getting the help you need.
+Lifeline may not be able to prevent falls but if you do fall, our fall detection option can help by detecting the fall and quickly getting the help you need.

 How Lifeline Works